soyabn9-test/fmcs-help/README.md

 ## Is the server free forever?

-No, its not forever free but you are able to create a server and depending on what plan you have chosen you can get more amount of time than other hosts.
+Yes, You are able to get the server for free.

 ## What are the server types?